 - How much are those extras worth to you?
 Put a dollar value on them before you come down with a case of "deal fever," getting seduced into things that don't matter just because they're free.
 How much are you willing to pay per person for an hour's extra time in the park during a day when it's open from 9 a.m. to midnight?
 And how much would a pin, lanyard and luggage tag cost if you had to buy them?

-- Use these 9 steps to getting the lowest hotel prices you can - and read about discount ticket options.
+- Use some steps to getting the lowest hotel prices you can - and read about discount ticket options.

 - Grab a piece of paper, a spreadsheet program or whatever works best for you and keep good notes.
 You'll need them.
 A bottle of your favorite headache remedy may be needed, too.